sybrew/the-seo-framework/readme.txt

 * **Added:**
 	* Advanced Query Protection now detects all plugin-injected query variables.
 	* SEOPress syntax is now detected for titles and descriptions.
 The SEO Bar will warn you about leftover syntax.
+	* Hidden forums of bbPress now have their forums, topics, and replies removed from the sitemap by forcing "noindex" to them.
+		* The SEO Bar will also explain this.
+No amount of overriding will make the hidden forum public; so, indexing overrides are ignored.
+	* TODO added a setting to soften the SEO Bar colors.
+		* The default colors are accessible to people with any type color-vision deficiency, but they may be too harsh on the eyes for some.
 * **Changed:**
 	* The first-time installation notice is now displayed thrice instead of once within a 2-minute timeframe (whichever comes first), whereafter it disappears forever.
 * **Fixed:**